willmino/UFOs/README.md

 Below is an example of a successful search performed by a user because they entered the correct date format.
 Notice that many search results were returned.
 This user has plenty of information to start fortifying their conspiracy theories regarding the infamous UFO day `1/10/2010`!

 ![correct_date_format](https://github.com/willmino/UFOs/blob/main/images/correct_format_search.png)

+A correct user search will cause the javascript code to capture the user information and apply that information to modify the data that is displayed.
+The returned search results will correspond with the exact information input by the user.
+This is why we see specific dates returned for UFO Sightings if a user inputs a specific date in the "Enter Date" search query field on the website.
+Notice that a user can also provide multiple inputs and return an even stricter query for search results!

 ## Summary